h0mbre/h0mbre.github.io/_posts/2019-09-29-Learn-C-By-Creating-A-Rootkit.md

 All of this is possible with very simple C. (hacky, bad C at that!)

 ***Do not use these techinques for malicious purposes.
 The technical explanation of the code and techniques below are simply my understanding of how they work.
-It is possible I have completely misinterpreted how these programs behave and running them on your system could cause damage.***
+It is entirely possible I have completely misinterpreted how these programs behave and running them on your system could cause damage.***

 ## Shared Libraries and LD_PRELOAD